zulip/zulip/docs/contributing/how-we-communicate.md

 - You can use a variety of channels to express your appreciation.
-A comment directly in a Zulip thread or on a pull request is often best, but in some cases you may also want to send a friendly PM.
+A comment directly in a Zulip thread or on a pull request is often best, but in some cases you may also want to send a friendly direct message.
 E.g.:

   - “I've noticed that you've been answering lots of questions in #**development help** lately.
 Thanks so much for doing that!”